 The type of pool treatment products you decide to use can vary greatly based on the specific features you want for your pool.
 If your pool budget allows for the higher product cost, and you don’t mind a little extra maintenance work, then biguanide-based sanitizers can be well worth the benefits they offer.

 People who aren’t fond of the strong smell of chlorine or eye irritation may enjoy the gentle aspect of biguanide systems.
 The transition is also well worth it for people with a sensitivity to chlorine.

 Biguanide systems offer some great benefits, but they aren’t for everyone.
 This can be the case if you don’t have a chlorine sensitivity, easily fading hair color, or a health condition that worsens with chlorine.
-You may also prefer a chlorine system if you don’t want to spend the added time and money to perform regular maintenance.
+You may also prefer a chlorine system if you don’t want to spend extra time and money on regular maintenance.

 In the end, there are many facts to consider and different features to weigh when deciding which system is best for your pool.
 No matter what products you choose, your pool needs regular maintenance, cleaning, and testing to stay in tip-top shape.
 It’s up to you to choose a system that will meet each of your needs reliably.

 Questions on biguanide systems?
 Drop me a line.